 There is a bewildering choice of paragliding harnesses available.
 How do you compare the market when there are so many different styles, so many features, and so many brands?
 We set out the fundamental principles of choosing the right harness so you can develop a clear sense of what suits your flying skills and aspirations.

-In this series we will cover: classes of harness, features you need, matching harnesses to pilots and finding the correct fit, how to set up your harness and finally some maintenance issues.
+In this series we will cover the classes of harness, features you need, matching harnesses to pilots and finding the correct fit, how to set up your harness and, finally, some maintenance issues.

 Paragliding Harness Classes